Flows around galaxies. I. The dependency of galaxy connectivity on cosmic environments and effects on the star-formation rate: Impact on star formation

-After studying the connectivity of galaxies and understanding its dependencies on mass and environment, we present in this section a first exploration of the impact of galaxy connectivity on star-formation.
-This is a crucial analysis given that the material for star formation (cold and dense gas) is predicted to be accreted to the galaxy via the small-scale streams \citep[e.g.][]{Keres2005, Ocvirk2008, Dekel2009_coldstreams}, such as those detected and studied in this work.
-While a more comprehensive analysis including studies of mass accretion rates and gas properties of the filamentary streams is left for a follow-up project, at this stage we can already try to identify any possible effects solely driven by topology, i.e. by the number of connections of the galaxy to filamentary streams.
+After studying the connectivity of galaxies and understanding its dependencies on mass and environment, we present in this section a first exploration of the impact of galaxy connectivity on star formation.
+This is a crucial analysis because the material for star formation (cold and dense gas) is predicted to be accreted onto the galaxy via the small-scale streams \citep[e.g.][]{Keres2005, Ocvirk2008, Dekel2009_coldstreams}, such as we detected and studied here.
+While a more comprehensive analysis including studies of mass-accretion rates and gas properties of the filamentary streams is left for a follow-up project, we can already try to identify any possible effects solely driven by topology here, that is, by the number of connections of the galaxy to filamentary streams.

-In order to break the well-known degeneracies between star-formation, galaxy mass and local density, and probe the specific effects of connectivity, we separate galaxies in the four different populations presented in the mass-overdensity plane of Fig.~\ref{Fig:rel_Mstar_OV_Nstr_MEANS} (see gray dashed lines).
+In order to break the well-known degeneracies between star formation, galaxy mass, and local density and to probe the specific effects of connectivity, we separated galaxies into the four different populations presented in the mass-overdensity plane of Fig.~\ref{Fig:rel_Mstar_OV_Nstr_MEANS} (see the dashed grey lines).
 From A to D, galaxies increase in local density and mass.
-The limits between populations are $M_* = 10^{9.5} \, \mathrm{M}_\odot /h$ and $1+\delta_\mathrm{DTFE} = 10^{-1.5}$.
-Moreover, since it is also established that galaxy properties can be impacted by the large-scale environment via the cosmic tidal field \citep[e.g.][and references therein]{Hahn2007a_prop_haloes_LSS, Hahn2007b_EVOprop_haloes_LSS, Laigle2015_vortices, Borzyszkowski2017_ZOMG1, Musso2018_tidesLSS, Paranjape2018_tidesLSS, Malavasi2022_spin} we further differentiate galaxies with respect to their location in the cosmic web.
-For reference, the number of galaxies belonging to a given population (from a A to D) and cosmic environment is presented in Table~\ref{Table:number_gal}.
+The limits between populations are $M_* = 10^{9.5} \, \mathrm{M}_\odot /h$ and $1+\delta_\mathrm{DTFE} = 10^{-1.5}$ , and the number of galaxies in each is reported in the first line of Table~\ref{Table:number_gal}.

-The panels of Fig.~\ref{Fig:sSFR_ALL} present the variation of the mean specific star-formation rate (sSFR) of the four considered galaxy populations as a function of the galaxy connectivity, respectively in voids and walls, filament outskirts, and filaments.
-We refrain from performing this study in clusters and cluster outskirts due to the very low number of galaxies in these structures.
-Also, we precise that, in order to have statistical results, bins of \Nstream~with less than ten galaxies have been removed (these usually correspond to the highest connectivity values).
-For reference, the average sSFR of the entire galaxy population in its corresponding cosmic environment is marked by the dotted horizontal lines.

-These panels show a positive correlation between star-formation and connectivity.
-Galaxies with a higher number of connections are associated to higher values of star-formation with respect to less connected galaxies, and the lowest sSFR values are always seen for galaxies with zero streams.
-Interestingly, we find that the strength of this relation depends on galaxy population and cosmic environment, as shown by Table~\ref{Table:significance}.
-The values of this table are computed by